The ultimate travel guide to Townsville

 Where to stay on a budget in Townsville:

 Townsville is a great place to stay for a couple of nights and is perfect for travellers heading to and from Magnetic Island to check out.
-Only two hostels are currently open in Townsville – the Civic Guest House and Hotel Allen.
+There are several hostels now open in Townsville, including the Civic Guest House and Hotel Allen.
 We stayed at the Civic Guest House for two nights and were happy with our stay!
-With prices starting as low as $23 per night for a bed in a 6-dorm room, you can’t do much better.
+With prices starting as low as $44 per night for a bed in a dorm room, you can’t do much better.

 Things to do in Townsville: